 The movement of the underlying asset is measured in points, as you can place bets of different value against every point of movement, such as £1 per point, £10 per point, etc. So the profit (or loss) equals the difference in points between opening and closing your position, multiplied by the value of the bet you have placed per point.

+III.
 Spread betting examples

 Perhaps the best way to grasp how spread betting actually works is by means of discussing several spread betting examples with different underlying assets.

 An investor chooses Vodafone shares as an underlying asset, with the broker quoting spreads of 120-120.5.
 The investor thinks that Vodafone is going to rise and places a buy bet at 120.5 for £10 per point.
 Later on, Vodafone rises to 125-125.5, at which point the investor decides to close his position and makes a profit of £45 (4.5 points x £10).
 If the investor has bet on the prediction that Vodafone would fall, closing the position will result in a loss of £50 (5 points x £10), since the investor has placed a sell bet at 120.

 An investor decides to bet on the movement of the NASDAQ, which is offered at 7530-7532 by the broker.
 The investor is convinced that the NASDAQ is going to rise and makes a buy bet at 7532, for £5 a point.
 Let’s say the index falls and the daily NASDAQ spread with the broker is 7500-7502, at which point the investor decides that it’s time to close the position and accept the loss.
 The loss in question will be calculated as with betting on shares – the point difference, multiplied by the bet value – or in this case, 32 points x £5, resulting in a loss of £160.
 If our hypothetical investor had instead decided to place a sell bet, his profit would have been £140, based on multiplying the point difference of 28 points by the £5 stake.